frconor-ebook/meditations/_posts/2025-06-25-contemplative-it-is-good-that-we-are-here.md

 This is a goal to which we should aspire, even though we see it as still quite distant.

 In the end, our progress in prayer has no limits, since God is infinite.
-We\'re held back only by our defects and our weak longing for God.
+We're held back only by our defects and our weak longing for God.

 Around 1971, St. Josemaría said that he was trying to go deeper into the mystery of the Most Blessed Trinity.
 He repeatedly went over theology manuals on this mystery.